grumpypandey/latex-on-the-go/README.md

-latex-on-the-go
+# latex-on-the-go

-latex-on-the-go is a fully client-side LaTeX editor built for quick editing and previewing of .tex files directly in the browser.
+latex-on-the-go is a fully client-side LaTeX editor designed for quick editing and previewing of .tex files directly in the browser.
-The aim of the project is to make LaTeX usable anywhere, instantly, without installing a TeX distribution or relying on a backend server.
+It focuses on portability, simplicity, and zero setup — making LaTeX usable anywhere without installing a TeX distribution or relying on a backend.

-Everything runs purely in the browser using HTML, CSS, and JavaScript.
+Everything runs entirely in the browser using plain HTML, CSS, and JavaScript.

-Why I built this

-I often needed to make small LaTeX edits or quickly preview equations while away from my main setup.
-Installing LaTeX everywhere or depending on full online editors felt unnecessary for simple tasks.

-This project started as a basic editor + preview page and slowly evolved into a small IDE-like tool as more features were added incrementally.

-The main focus was:

-zero installation

-client-side only

-fast iteration

-learning how real editors manage files and state
+# Motivation

+The idea for this project came from the need to:

+quickly edit LaTeX files on shared or temporary systems

+preview equations without setting up a full LaTeX environment

+experiment with editor-like features using only frontend technologies

+The project started very small and was gradually expanded in phases to resemble a lightweight LaTeX IDE.

-Features
+# Features

 Live LaTeX preview in the browser